Identifying Mislabeled Images in Supervised Learning Utilizing Autoencoder

-Baseline 1 applies K Nearest Neighbor (KNN) clustering algorithm directly on the source image vectors.
+Benchmark 1 applies K Nearest Neighbor (KNN) clustering algorithm directly on the source image vectors.
 First, all the source images are flattened to one dimensional vectors (for example, MNIST image is transformed from $28 \times 28$ to a vector of length 784).
-Then, a subset of training data is selected and serve as the representatives.
+Then, a subset of training data which consists of 1,000 image-label pairs. is selected and serve as the representatives.
 All the training samples are classified by their K nearest representatives.
 The classification result is used to replace the original inaccurate class labels.